 Add the rest of the vegetables, and then add enough water to cover the chicken (about 10 cups).
 Bring to a boil, skim any foam that rises to the top, and then reduce heat to a simmer.
-Cook for 50 minutes-1 hour.
+Cook for 50 minutes to 1 hour.

 Turn off heat.
 Carefully remove the chicken and allow to cool in a separate bowl.

 If you are eating just some of the soup right away, I suggest taking the meat off the chicken and then storing it in the refrigerator to add back into individual servings of soup.
-You can also reserve some of the chicken for another use, like sesame chicken salad.
+You can also reserve some of the chicken for another use.